hayessea000/what-to-eat/README.md

 ## Technologies Utilized

-the page utilizes HTML, CSS, Javascript, jquery, Bulma
+the page utilizes HTML, CSS, Javascript, Bootstrap, jquery, Bulma

 ## What we learned